 Tom Jackson is a clarinettist and saxophonist active in London and Europe, largely dedicated to the fields of contemporary classical music and free improvisation.
 He maintains an extensive and eclectic performance schedule and has performed throughout Europe, Australia and Hong Kong.

 Tom has performed as principal clarinet with many orchestras including New London Sinfonia and British Sinfonietta and National Chamber Orchestra of Wales.
-He has worked with various contemporary chamber groups such as Apartment House, Lontano, Plus-Minus, ChampdAction, Ictus and Cardiff New Music Collective, which he co-founded.
+He has worked with various contemporary chamber groups such as Apartment House, Lontano, Plus-Minus, ChampdAction, Ictus, Splinter Cell and Cardiff New Music Collective, which he co-founded.
 He is an active session musician, playing for albums and live shows.
-He has recently completed a PhD at Canterbury Christ Church University on relational aesthetics and free improvisation for which he passed with no corrections.
+He has recently completed a PhD at Canterbury Christ Church University on relational aesthetics and free improvisation.

 Tom is vastly experienced in teaching all ages and is regularly consulted on the publication of pedagogical material.
 He is currently preparing four books of etudes for clarinet and saxophone for 360 Music.
 He is the recording artist for Schott’s Romantic Clarinet and Klezmer Clarinet series.